504 SBA Rates in Michigan

 Generally, the SBA requires a project to create or retain one new job for each $75,000 of debenture or $120,000 for manufacturing.
 However, projects with a high community impact and low direct job impact may be considered when achieving one of several Public Policy Goals of the SBA.

-Assuming receipt of a complete loan application package, the MCDC often returns SBA loan commitments in 7- 10 business days.
+Assuming receipt of a complete loan application package, the MCDC often returns 504 loan SBA commitments in seven to 10 business days.